How we help community nurses

 Financial help for nurses

-We gave help to nurses who were going through periods of physical or mental illness, trying to escape domestic abuse, or experiencing other life crises such as eviction, family health problems, marriage breakdown or bereavement.
+We gave help to nurses who were going through periods of physical or mental illness, trying to escape domestic abuse, or experiencing other life crises such as flooding, Covid-19, marriage breakdown or bereavement.

-We were able to help and support six nurses who were escaping domestic abuse, as well as five nurses whose marriages had broken down.
-Others came to us when they were suffering physical or mental health difficulties and were unable to work, and for whom a drop in income had life-changing consequences.
-We were able to help with their utility bills, buying white goods, helping with home repairs and a variety of other things.
+We helped four nurses that were unable to work as they were off sick for a long period, as well as awarding grants to three nurses that had escaped abusive relationships.
+Others came to us when they were suffering financially because of physical or mental health difficulties or just a run of bad episodes in their lives.
+We were able to help with their utility bills, buying white goods, helping with home repairs plus a variety of other things.

-We also supported a number of retired Queen’s Nurses on low incomes, by paying them small regular monthly or quarterly grants, and sending hampers at Christmas.
+We also supported a number of retired Queen’s Nurses on low incomes, by paying them small regular monthly or quarterly grants and sending them flowers at Christmas.

 During tough times…

 Anita’s husband left her several years ago, leaving her to bring up three young children alone.
 His financial support for them was always sporadic but then he stopped helping altogether.
 Anita began to fall into arrears with her rent and finally was facing eviction when the house she was living in was to be sold.
 We were able to help Anita with the deposit towards a new property and supported her for three months by sending her food vouchers.